This section describes how to install MySQL Enterprise Audit, which is

 To load the plugin at server startup, use the

-library file that contains the plugin.
+the library file that contains it.
 With this plugin-loading

 method, the option must be given each time the server starts.

-For example, put the following lines in your
+For example, put the following lines in the server

 my.cnf file (adjust the

 .so suffix for your platform as necessary):

 to cause the new settings to take effect.